Skip to content

 1. Input: This is the signal or information that represents the desired state or setpoint for the system.
 It specifies the goal or the behavior that the control system aims to achieve.

-3. Controller: The controller is the core component of the control system.
-It takes the error signal generated from the comparator and generates a control action or command to bring the system closer to the desired state.
+3. Controller: Controller takes the error signal generated from the comparator/difference-block and generates a control action or command to bring the system closer to the desired state.
 Controllers can be implemented using various algorithms, including proportional-integral-derivative (PID) controllers, state-space controllers, and more.
+For example, in an operational-amplifier, it is the transconductance and compensation network.

 5. Output: The output is the response of the plant to the control action generated by the controller.
 It represents the actual behavior of the system at any given time.